microsoft/dotnet-framework-docker/samples/aspnetapp/README.md

-# ASP.NET Core Docker Sample
+# ASP.NET Docker Sample

-This [sample](Dockerfile) demonstrates how to use ASP.NET Core and Docker together.
-The sample works with both Linux and Windows containers and can also be used without Docker.
+This [sample](Dockerfile) demonstrates how to use ASP.NET and Docker together.
+The sample can also be used without Docker.
 There are also instructions that demonstrate how to push the sample to [Azure Container Registry](../dotnetapp/push-image-to-acr.md) and test it with [Azure Container Instance](deploy-container-to-aci.md).

-The sample builds the application in a container based on the larger [.NET Core SDK Docker image](https://hub.docker.com/r/microsoft/dotnet/).
-It builds and tests the application and then copies the final build result into a Docker image based on the smaller [ASP.NET Core Docker Runtime image](https://hub.docker.com/r/microsoft/aspnetcore/).
+The sample builds the application in a container based on the larger [.NET Framework SDK Docker image](https://hub.docker.com/r/microsoft/dotnet-framework-build/).
+It builds the application and then copies the final build result into a Docker image based on the smaller [.NET Framework Runtime Docker image](https://hub.docker.com/r/microsoft/dotnet-framework/).
 It uses Docker [multi-stage build](https://github.com/dotnet/announcements/issues/18) and [multi-arch tags](https://github.com/dotnet/announcements/issues/14).

-This sample requires [Docker 17.06](https://docs.docker.com/release-notes/docker-ce) or later of the [Docker client](https://www.docker.com/products/docker).
+This sample requires [Docker 17.06](https://docs.docker.com/release-notes/docker-ce) or later of the [Docker client](https://store.docker.com/editions/community/docker-ce-desktop-windows).

-## Try a pre-built ASP.NET Core Docker Image
+## Try a pre-built ASP.NET Docker Image

-You can quickly try a pre-built [sample ASP.NET Core Docker image](https://hub.docker.com/r/microsoft/dotnet-samples/), based on this sample.
+You can quickly try a pre-built [sample ASP.NET Docker image](https://hub.docker.com/r/microsoft/dotnet-samples/), based on this sample.

 Type the following command to run a sample with [Docker](https://www.docker.com/products/docker):